CaZual-T/CZT-Mod-Manager/README.md

 > - First time users with mods already installed at default locations...</br>
 > - Go to your mod install location...</br>
 >     ...drag and drop any mods you may have, into CZT. (to install later)</br>
-> - Delete the old mod files.
+> - Delete the old mod files from the old default location.
 You wont need them anymore.</br>

 ### 2:) Select mods:
 - Select mods to install.